 The estimate of total economic effect, including direct and multiplier effects from the construction phase, is approximately \$7.33 billion to \$10.43 billion in this region, depending on the project alternative, measured in constant 2018 dollars.
 Alternative 3 would yield the highest regional economic impact, roughly 42 percent greater than Alternative 4, which would have the lowest cost and employment impact.
 The estimate for direct spending for construction labor and materials ranges from \$5.21 billion to \$7.42 billion, and the remaining spending represents indirect spending on labor and materials by companies in the supply chain for construction (e.g., wholesalers of concrete or lessors of construction equipment), as well as induced spending in industries required to serve the households of construction and indirect labor workers (e.g., retail, entertainment, healthcare).
-During the peak year of construction (2024), direct spending on the project alternative.
+During the peak year of construction (2024), direct spending is estimated to support between 5,110 and 7,990 construction-related job-years,1 depending on the project alternative.